 Photo Credit: Lucy Parakhina

-Kristina is a dancer, choreographer and teacher based on Biripi Country on the Mid North Coast NSW Australia, who has worked and toured throughout Australia, Canada, UK, USA, Asia, Israel and Europe.
+Kristina is a dancer, choreographer, teacher and facilitator based on Biripi Country on the Mid North Coast NSW Australia, who has worked and toured throughout Australia, Canada, UK, USA, Asia, Israel and Europe.

-Kristina attempts to make work that is is palpable and visceral, investigating impermanence, fragility and mortality in nature, humanity and our environment.
+Kristina makes work that is palpable and visceral, investigating impermanence, fragility and mortality in nature, humanity and our environment.
 She collaborates closely with artists that have interest in developing a shared language through sound, light and visual design, to create an otherworldly and timeless experience for both the performer/s and audience.

 Kristina has made a number of choreographic works, including three major works with long-time collaborators James Brown (composer) and Clare Britton (designer).